USS High Point: U.S. Coast Guard

 On 4 April 1975, the U.S. Navy transferred High Point to the United States Coast Guard, which acquired her to evaluate hydrofoil characteristics for use in law enforcement, search and rescue, and marine environmental protection missions.
 After a first round of tests in Puget Sound, the Coast Guard transferred her to San Francisco, California.
 While she was attempting to moor at Naval Station Treasure Island in San Francisco Bay, her turbine exploded.
 The $300,000 cost of repair was not in the Coast Guard budget, so the Coast Guard decommissioned her on 5 May 1975 and transferred her back to the U.S. Navy.

 Later disposition

 High Point was stricken from the Naval Vessel Register sometime in 1980.
 A private owner intent on restoring her purchased her in 2002, but the effort did not succeed.
 In 2005 Terence Orme purchased her to save her from being scrapped.
 By 2009, she was moored at Tongue Point near Astoria, Oregon, where volunteers were restoring the vessel for use as a museum.
 These efforts were abandoned.
-In 2021, a private individual has been purchased High Point and began to restore her at Astoria with the goal of making her seaworthy once again.
+In 2021, a private individual purchased High Point and began to restore her at Astoria with the goal of making her seaworthy once again.

+When corrosion was found below her waterline, USS High Point was scrapped in August of 2023.